cs224/weisser-zwerg-dev-indie-web-sources/site/src/posts/digital-analog-0-to-10v.md

   * I learned about USB-PD and how it works in the [BitBastelei #503 - USB-PD in DIY-Projekten nutzen](https://www.youtube.com/watch?v=-eGxzxOoSEQ) YouTube video.
   * A [USB 3,1 Typ-C Tester](https://de.aliexpress.com/item/32911463740.html) can help to get more insight into what is going on.

-In both cases these [12V Plug 2,1mm x 5,5mm DC Male an Female](https://www.amazon.de/dp/B08C4X3MXP) adapters help to connect the output power to
+In both cases these [12V Plug 2,1mm x 5,5mm DC Male and Female](https://www.amazon.de/dp/B08C4X3MXP) adapters help to connect the output power to
 [Dupont connectors / Jumper Wire Cables](https://www.az-delivery.de/products/3er-set-40-stk-jumper-wire-m2m-f2m-f2f).

 ### The Manual Way